hoogenbj/countary/docs/transactions.markdown

 For example, e-toll transactions can be assigned to the `E-Toll` budget item of the `monthly` budget.

-`Countary` will always show the `Transactions Worksheet` first.
-This initial view is where most of your time will be spent deciding what to do with each transaction.

 Here's a view of the `Transactions Worksheet` for the Demo database (click on it to see a bigger version):
 [![Transactions Worksheet](transactions_worksheet.png)](transactions_worksheet.png)